pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Improve `axle.lx.{Gold, Angluin}` coverage
 * `axle.laws.generator` includes generators for GeoCoordinates, UnittedQuantities, and Units

-* GuessRiffleProperties
-  * Properties.perfectOptionsPlayerStrategy
-  * Remember that GuessRiffle generated an infinite gameStream
-  * perfect is used twice. bug?

-* AI mover takes S, not MS. How can I adapt this?
 * Use interactiveMove for demo

 ```scala